junior-upgi/overdueMonitor/README.md

-deployment instructions for current master repo on the following servers: ERP SQL server (sunv9) and MySQL server (upgiserver86)
+Deployment instructions for current master repo on the following servers: ERP SQL server (sunv9) and MySQL server (upgiserver86)

+These instructions does not use symbolic link from user's project folder to the http docroot folder (files are manually copied into the server http docroot)

 cd /home/junior/htmlProject